 Therapy during Cancer Treatment

 People going through cancer treatment face a variety of unique challenges.
-If you’re going through chemotherapy, you might want a therapist who knows about neutropenia and who won’t balk at the prospect of wearing a surgical mask in session.
+If you’re going through chemotherapy, you might want a therapist who knows about neutropenia and who will wear an N95 mask when your counts are low.
 During radiation, you might want a therapist who doesn’t mind working around your daily appointments.
 When you’re facing surgery, you might want a therapist who supports pain management and who can help you mobilize the care you need at home.
 You don’t need to go through this alone.

 Therapy for Cancer Survivorship